ttab/revisor/README.md

 # Revisor

-Revisor allows you to define specifications for NavigaDoc contents as a series of declarations and pattern matching extensions to existing declarations.
+Revisor allows you to define specifications for NewsDoc contents as a series of declarations and pattern matching extensions to existing declarations.

 ## Local testing